ai-wes/te_ai/docs/te_ai_training_guide.md

 - Starting to create variants (duplication)

 **Next milestone**: Watch for the first viral mutation around generation 50.
 You should see stress spike and a transposition cascade.

+✅ Good Signs:

+Fitness 0.82 → 0.79 - Small drop is normal during exploration
+Population growth 100 → 531 - Healthy exponential growth
+Mixed transposition types - Jumps, deletions, and duplication show system is exploring Gene positions are moving - System is actively reorganizing

+📍 Current Phase:
+You're in the "Baseline Diversity Building" phase (Generation 1-50).
+The system is:

+Learning the base antigen pattern
+Building a diverse gene pool
+Establishing position preferences

+🎯 What to Watch For Next:

+Around Generation 50 - First virus mutation